Idba1/L2B5A4/README.md

-# 📚 Book Management Frontend
+# 📚  Library Management System Frontend

 A simple, modern, and responsive Book Management frontend built with **React**, **Redux Toolkit Query**, **Tailwind CSS**, and **TypeScript**.
 This app interacts with a backend API to allow users to manage books and borrowing operations.